Navigating family pressure as a queer couple planning your wedding

 A wedding is supposed to be a personal and affirming day to celebrate the love you and your partner have built together!

-If you're feeling pressure to include conservative family members, here are a few ways to respond- with boundaries, compassion, and your mental health at the center.
+If you're feeling pressure to include conservative family members, here are a few ways to respond—with boundaries, compassion, and your mental health at the center.

 Your guest list is not a family obligation checklist.
-It's an intentional collection of people who support you, celebrate you, and most importantly respect your love.
+It's an intentional collection of people who support you, celebrate you, and, most importantly, respect your love.
+If someone doesn't meet those qualifications, it's more than OK to leave them off your guest list!
+While this is much easier said than done, especially with family pressure, ask yourself:

 Would this person's presence allow me to feel safe, seen, and celebrated?